MattPutnam/cljs-tutorial/README.md

 # cljs-tutorial

 This is a tutorial for React using the dmohs/cljs-react wrapper.
+It assumes basic knowledge of ClojureScript and React.
+If you're shaky on ClojureScript, see [here](https://github.com/MattPutnam/Cadenza-CLJS/blob/master/clojurescript_intro.md).
+If you're unfamiliar with React, see [here](https://github.com/MattPutnam/Cadenza-CLJS/blob/master/react_intro.md).

 ## The project: Online Set game